 For example, if you didn’t score as well on a test, instead of generalizing that you’re terrible at math, you might explore ways you could change your study habits.
 Or, you could explore some relaxation techniques you could try before your next test.

-Generating alternatives can also include creating positive affirmations to replace inaccurate or unhelpful thought patterns.
+Generating alternatives can also include creating positive affirmations and replacing inaccurate or unhelpful thought patterns with rational ones.

 Although it’s helpful to work with a therapist at first, cognitive restructuring is a method you can learn to do on your own once you know how it works.

 Being able to identify and change your negative thought patterns has many benefits.
 For instance, it may help to: